mysticalseeker24/interview-agent_V2/services/resume-service/README.md

 # TalentSync Resume Service

-The Resume Service handles resume parsing, skill extraction, and candidate profile generation for the TalentSync platform.
+The Resume Service handles resume parsing, skill extraction, and candidate profile generation for the TalentSync platform using local JSON file storage.

 ## Features